GMAT Score Percentiles 2026: What's a Good Score for Top MBA Programs?

 GMAT percentiles show the percentage of test-takers who scored below your score over the past 3 years.
 A 90th percentile means you scored higher than 90% of all test-takers.
 Percentiles are updated periodically by GMAC.

-Yes, a 700 GMAT score (approximately 85th percentile) is a good score.
+Yes.
+A 645 on the GMAT Focus Edition is roughly the 88th percentile and is concordant with a classic 700.
 It's competitive for most top 25 MBA programs and may be sufficient for some M7 schools if combined with strong work experience and other application elements.

 What GMAT score do I need for Harvard Business School?

-Harvard Business School's median GMAT score is typically around 740 (96th percentile).
-While there's no official minimum, competitive applicants generally score 720 or higher.
+On the GMAT Focus Edition, Harvard Business School's median is in the high 680s (around 96th percentile, equivalent to a classic 730+).
+While there's no official minimum, competitive applicants generally score 665 or higher.
 HBS takes a holistic approach, so exceptional candidates with lower scores can still be admitted.

 How long should I study to improve my GMAT score?